Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 - For each position in the model, Find_Alpha_RawData_Program.m generates datasets of 2001 drift velocities for several alpha values, and stores the data into a file for each position.
-- The Python program "fit_alpha_constant.py" has a class which takes the raw data generated and calculates the descriptive statistics for each alpha dataset and cleans the outliers which are 3*standard_deviation from the mean.
+- The Python program "fit_alpha_constant.py" has a class which takes the raw data generated and calculates the descriptive statistics for each alpha dataset and cleans the outliers which are 3 x standard_deviation from the mean.
 - The class then then calculates the alpha value with the drift velocity closest to the theoretical by doing a one sample t-test.
 - A loop goes over all files and puts all the alpha values per position with a distribution closest to the theoretical drift velocity into the file "closest_alpha_const.csv".
 - alpha_MaxC_60000_Grad_000405_CurveFit.m is the MATLAB program used for polynomial regressive analysis using the file "closest_alpha_const.csv",